This is my review of the Hilton HHonors UK Platinum Visa credit card.

 The earnings rate on the card is 2 Hilton HHonors points per £1 for general spending (3 per £1 at Hilton properties).
 In my experience, Barclays is slow at posting the points to your card and it can take a month from receiving your statement for them to appear.

-Remember that the Hilton card has a fee of almost 3% for foreign currency transactions.
-You may want to consider getting a separate card to use abroad which charges no foreign exchange fees, such as the Post Office Money Platinum card (free, no rewards) or the Lloyds Avios Rewards card (£24 fee, earns Avios).
+Remember that the Hilton card has an FX fee of almost 3% for foreign currency transactions.
+You may want to consider getting a separate card to use abroad which charges no foreign exchange fees.
+I recommend the Lloyds Avios Rewards card which also earns Avios points – even on your 0% FX transactions!
+It comes with a 4,500 Avios sign-up bonus if I refer you.
+My review of the Lloyds Avios Rewards card is here.

 What is a Hilton Honors point worth?

 Long time Head for Points readers will know that Hilton massively devalued their reward scheme in 2013.